Fota House Arboretum and Gardens, Co Cork

 November – March10:00 – 17:0010:00 – 17:0011:00 – 17:00

-Getting there – Fota Island is linked to the Cork mainland and Great Island by a series of causeways.
-The estate is sign‑posted from the N25 road; ample free parking is provided.
-The island is the only Irish island with its own railway station, adding a quirky travel note for rail enthusiasts.
+Getting there Fota Island connects to the Cork mainland and Great Island via a network of causeways.
+The estate is clearly sign-posted from the N25, with ample free parking available on site.
+Rail enthusiasts may note that Fota is the only Irish island with its own railway station, though the nearest mainline stops are in Cork city.
+For those combining their visit with coastal exploration, the harbour village of Aghada lies just a short drive along the eastern shore.